MediaSFU/MediaSFU_SDK_Flutter/README.md

    This command will only display logs related to Flutter, excluding unnecessary logs from other sources.
 It helps in maintaining a cleaner terminal output for better debugging experience.

+3. **Issues with Remote Streams on Web**:
+If you have issues seeing remote streams on the web, it might be due to problems related to localhost.
+Testing on localhost can sometimes lead to issues due to various factors, such as browser security settings or network configurations.
+To ensure a more reliable testing environment, it is recommended to:

+    - ***Build and Deploy***: Make a production build of your application and deploy it to a staging or live environment.
+This will help you test the application in a real-world scenario, bypassing potential issues related to localhost.
+    - ***Use a Different Browser***: Sometimes, different browsers handle local streams differently.
+Testing on multiple browsers can help identify if the issue is browser-specific.
 These troubleshooting steps should help users address common issues and optimize their experience with MediaSFU.
-If the issues persist or additional assistance is needed, users can refer to the [documentation](https://mediasfu.com/docs) or reach out to the support team for further assistance.
+If the issues persist or additional assistance is needed, users can refer to the [documentation](https://mediasfu.com/documentation) or reach out to the support team for further assistance.

 ```
 <div style="text-align: center;">